tpareli/mpv-stereo-downmix/README.md

 ### Example
+If you want to adjust the current parameters you can change the values in the downmix_presets table in auto-downmix.lua.
 So if you want more dialogue in your stereo mix you can adjust the Front Center (FC) coefficient.

 Example using 5.1 downmix: